Local Regulations

 Required Documentation

-- Renovation Permit: Required to legally perform renovation work and cleanup activities.
+- Renovation Permit: Required to legally conduct renovation activities and ensure safety compliance.

 Inspection Process

-- Pre-Cleanup Inspection: Conduct an initial inspection to assess the site for hazardous materials and ensure all permits are in place.
+- Pre-Cleanup Inspection: Conduct a thorough inspection of the site to identify hazardous materials and establish a cleanup plan.